4IoTMirko/Custom-Maester-Tests/website/docs/Getting-Started/create-a-test.md

 ### Step 5: Customize to your company

-For all 3 files, run the Find and replace for "Contoso" with your company name.
+For all 3 files, run the Find and replace for "4IoT" with your company name.